 See our World War I and II Posters page for a list of other Web sites that provide images of World War posters.
 See our Posters and Prints page for a list of Web sites that have posters on a variety of topics.

 Additionally, the Learning Center, B135, is designated a quiet area and is reserved for individual study unless the room is scheduled for library instruction.
-Quiet conversations are appropriate for the main areas of the library including the Internet tables, the casual seating near the main door, and the reference desk area.
+Quiet conversations are appropriate for the main areas of the library including the Internet tables, the casual seating near the main door, and the service desk area.

 Interlibrary Loan books may be picked up at the Library Services Desk located on the 1st floor of the Willis Library.
 You may also arrange to pick up books at the Discovery Park Library Room B112, the UNT Dallas Campus Library and the UNT Law Library.
 Faculty may request to receive ILL books in their department offices.